Other states look to Kansas for continuous learning help

 “Holding us up as an exemplary model for this,” said Tabatha Rosproy, Teacher at Winfield USD 465.
 “You know, Kansas being one of the first schools to close for the remainder of the year, I feel like we were more than happy to share that because, man, we’re so much better together.”

-Neuenswander added, “Our Continuous Learning Task Force did all of this work to help other Kansas teachers and leaders, and we were like, ‘Hey, if another state can use it, take it.’
-Because we’re all in this together.”
+“Our Continuous Learning Task Force did all of this work to help other Kansas teachers and leaders, and we were like, ‘Hey, if another state can use it, take it.’
+Because we’re all in this together,” Neuenswander added.

 Both Tabatha and Brady say, one of the important things for parents, students and even teachers to remember is that this is new for everyone.
 They say parents and students should do what they can, at a pace that makes sense for them, and to reach out to teachers for help.